 Most patients with EN make a full recovery within a few weeks or months.
-However, in some patients, new lumps of EN may occur over several weeks, with the condition persisting and following a longer time course lasting for 6 months and occasionally longer.
+Relapses may occur in approximately one third of cases with the condition persisting and becoming a chronic disorder lasting for 6 months or even years.

 How is erythema nodosum treated?